 In general, the weather can be broken into 2 seasons; Wet season and Dry season.
 Even within these two seasons, it is not uncommon for drastic and quick changes to take place on the same day, our motto is “Be prepared for everything”.

 Each of the stations have their advantages to go to Machu, the rainy season is the low season where there are less visitors and ideal to find a variety of orchids and birds that Machu Picchu offers without crowds.

-dry season, is where many travelers visit Machu Picchu but there is always a way to be without crowd, the best way is to visit Machu is on the afternoon or arrive from the Inca trail through the sun gate in the afternoon, the most travelers visit Machu at the morning and they maximum stay from 3 to 4 hours, because 1 there are many visitors, 2 there are no toilets inside, 3 it is forbidden to eat inside, 4 the Machu Picchu ticket is only for 1 entrance, then most of visitors start leaving Machu Picchu at noon.
-The other way the best time to visit Machu Picchu is very early when the entrance gates barely open.
+Dry season, is where many travelers visit Machu Picchu but there is always a way to be without crowd, the best way to visit Machu is on the afternoon or arrive from the Inca trail through the sun gate in the afternoon, the most travelers visit Machu in the morning and the visitors maximum stay from 3 to 4 hours into the ruins, because 1st there are many visitors those hours, 2nd there are no toilets inside, 3rd it is forbidden to eat inside, 4th the Machu Picchu ticket is only for 1 entrance, then most of visitors start leaving Machu Picchu at noon.
+The other best way to visit Machu Picchu is very early when the entrance gates just barely open.